French finance minister says 'red carpet' rolled out for London banks

 He added however that neither he nor the French government had "hostile" intentions towards London, saying "I think Britain already has enough political, economic and financial difficulties."

-Sapin said that the odd "tax measure here or there" would not change much Paris' attractiveness as a financial centre, though he saw the need to improve tax terms for expats.
+Sapin said that the odd "tax measure here or there" would not change much Paris' attractiveness as a financial center, though he saw the need to improve tax terms for expats.

 (Reporting by Leigh Thomas; Editing by Andrew Callus)